hzheng/hzheng.github.com/_posts/2012-02-21-one-pass-for-all-intro.md

 * functionality:

-  Aiming at advanced users, 1pass4all supports a specialized password syntax, so that they can specify username auto-detection, password-length, salt, hash iteration, password character set etc. in the password field(instead of a pop-up form) on-the-fly.
+  Aiming at advanced users, 1pass4all supports a specialized password syntax, so that they can specify username, domain, password-length, salt, hash iteration, password character set, username auto-detection, auto-login etc. in the password field(instead of a pop-up form) on-the-fly.

 Like SuperGenPass, 1pass4all also has mobile version in case you cannot or don't want to install bookmarklet for some reason.
 For example, when you are